-The “York City Community of Hope” program is set to reopen on Monday, August 31, to serve the residents of the Hannah Penn school neighborhood in York City.
+The “York City Community of Hope” program is now open to serve the residents of the Hannah Penn school neighborhood in York City.

 At this time, services are limited to emergency food, referrals to services, computer access and printing, and the clothing closet.

 -Tuesdays: 1 p.m. to 5 p.m.

 Visitation will be limited to six people at a time, and guests must wear masks and practice social distancing.
 Appointments, if possible, are preferred, and can be made by calling or texting (717) 818-6032.